<properties>

 </dependency>

-You can then write a test which starts by extracting that zip file.
+Afterwards, you can write a test that begins with extracting the zip file.
 For example:

 import io.jenkins.myplugin;